decocms/admin/README.md

 - Build, implement, and charge for your services — go make money, no questions asked.
 - Keep your workspace private — bring your own models and data.

+**Do you implement Agentic Software?** We have customers for you.
+Send us an email at builders@decocms.com.

 ### For Enterprises (Mission‑Critical or Revenue‑Generating)

 - These cases require a commercial self‑hosted Enterprise license per the SUL.